raushansingh14/90_Days_DevOps_Learning/NETWORKING/IP Address Classes.md

 ✅ Why?
 Reserved for future experimental use.

-## subnetting can be done on two basis 1. according to netwrok requirement 2. according to host requirement
+# 🌐subnetting can be done on two basis 1. according to netwrok requirement 2. according to host requirement

 ## What is Subnetting?